This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Vital signs, such as heart rate, breathing rate, and blood pressure, will be taken often to make sure they are in normal range.

 - The patient's physical comfort will also be monitored closely.
-Caregivers will check the patient's skin for injury or blood flow problems under the restraints.
+Healthcare providers will check the patient's skin for injury or blood flow problems under the restraints.
 They will also give him liquids and take him to the bathroom as needed.

 - The patient's behavior will also be monitored.
-Caregivers will remove physical restraints or allow the patient to leave seclusion as soon as he is calm and cooperative.
+Healthcare providers will remove physical restraints or allow the patient to leave seclusion as soon as he is calm and cooperative.